-AAR 5000-2 Holistic Models & Biopsychosocial Aspects of Addiction & Recovery

-This course is designed to equip students with an overview of holistic approaches to understanding the biological, psychological, and social aspects of addiction.
+AAR 5000-2 Holistic Models & Biopsychosocial Aspects of Addiction & Recovery2 unitsThis course is designed to equip students with an overview of holistic approaches to understanding the biological, psychological, and social aspects of addiction.
 Students will examine vulnerability to addictive patterns and cycles stemming from genetic predispositions, family systems, trauma, and ideas of spiritual malady.
 The disease concept, chemical addiction, self-medication, and process addiction will also be explored.
 Participants will examine theories of substance recovery in conjunction with experiential treatment techniques.

-AAR 5100 Clinical Skills: Evidence-Based Practices in the Treatment of Co-Occurring Disorders issues.
+AAR 5100 Clinical Skills: Evidence-Based Practices in the Treatment of Co-Occurring Disorders 2 units

+This course will provide students with skills that allow them to assess and treat addiction and co-occurring issues.
 Students will be provided with an overview of current approaches to initiating changes in thought, behavior and relationship that support recovery.
 Students will take a deeper dive into the Community Reinforcement Approach (CRA), Community Reinforcement and Family Training (CRAFT), Medically Assisted Therapies (MAT), and Mindfulness-Based Cognitive Behavioral Therapy (MBCT) and Seeking Safety.